 Treatment to control symptoms is also called palliative treatment or supportive care.
-Read about the types of palliative treatment you might have for cancer of unknown primary (CUP).

 Doctors often use palliative treatment for people with CUP.
 This is because most cases of CUP can’t be cured.
 The aim of palliative treatment is to control symptoms and improve quality of life.

 Palliative treatment includes medicines to help with symptoms such as: